 Excel Mileage Log Template

-On this page, we’ll break down what you need for a mileage log whether you’re self-employed or receive mileage reimbursement as an employee of a small business or an enterprise company – you need only to scroll down if you simply need the Excel mileage log template.
+On this page, we’ll break down what you need for a mileage log whether you’re self-employed or receive mileage reimbursement as an employee of a small business or an enterprise company.
+However, just scroll down if you need the Excel mileage log template.

 What Should a Mileage Log Include?

-Let’s examine the specifics of what a mileage log should contain, and how different scenarios related to mileage logging affect those who need them.
-Generally speaking, a mileage expense report should adhere to the requirements as stated on the IRS.gov website.
+Let’s examine the specifics of what a mileage log should contain and other aspects of it.
+Generally speaking, a mileage report should adhere to the requirements as stated on the IRS.gov website.
 Let’s outline what that means exactly:

 • The purpose of your trip, or, in basic terms whether or not that trip counts as business travel or personal travel.
-Commuting to and from your workplace is not considered a business trip, though if you travel from your work to a client, in the service of a client, to run errands, or even to attend a business lunch, these trips are tax-deductible.
+Commuting to and from your workplace is not considered a business trip.
+However, if you travel from your work to a client, in the service of a client, to run errands, or even to attend a business lunch, these trips are tax-deductible.

 • The departure and arrival points of all your trips